Johan Djourou: Hamburger SV

 As the 2013–14 season was coming to an end, Hamburg confirmed on 2 April 2014 that they had activated the buying clause and signed Djourou on a permanent deal.
 His first game after signing for the club on a permanent basis came in the first round of the DFB–Pokal against Energie Cottbus and played 120 minutes with a 2–2 draw as a final score, resulting in a penalty shootout; and successfully converted the penalty in the shootout to help Hamburg win 4–2 to progress to the next round.
 Since the start of the 2014–15 season, he continued to establish himself in the starting eleven, playing in the centre-back position.
-Following the absent of captain Rafael van der Vaart, Djourou captained the club for the first time against Hannover 96 on 14 September 2014, as Hamburger SV lost 2–0.
+Following the absence of captain Rafael van der Vaart, Djourou captained the club for the first time against Hannover 96 on 14 September 2014, as Hamburger SV lost 2–0.
 He then captained Hamburger SV in the next four matches for the side.
 At times, Djourou did captained the side as the 2014–15 season progressed.
 However, in a match against Borussia Dortmund on 7 March 2015, Djourou suffered an injury in the 18th minute against and was substituted, as the club drew 0–0.
 Up until now, he started in every match despite facing injury threat along the way.
 It wasn't until on 20 March 2015 when Djourou returned to the starting line-up against Hertha BSC, as Hamburger SV lost 1–0.
 However, his return was short-lived when he was sent off for a second bookable offence, in a 2–0 against Wolfsburg on 11 April 2015.
 After serving a one match suspension, Djourou returned to the starting line-up against FC Augsburg on 25 April 2015 and helped the club win 3–2.
 He then played in both legs of the relegation play-off matches against Karlsruher SC, as Hamburg won 3–2 on aggregate to retain their Bundesliga status.
 Reflecting on the 2014–15 season, Djourou said: "It must never be like this again.
 You can't do that again.
 This pressure is too much.
 And by that I mean everyone.
 The whole city, HSV and all of our fans."
 He went on to make 36 appearances in all competitions.